Towards An Analytical Framework for Dynamic Potential Games: Introduction

-Notably, this characterisation applies to dynamic games with continuous state and action spaces, with general infinite-dimensional policy classes. \item For continue-time stochastic games, where the state dynamics involves controlled drift and diffusion coefficients, we characterise the potential function via two approaches: one probabilistic approach where the potential function is represented via sensitivity processes of the state and control processes with respect to policies, and another where the potential function is expressed via a system of linear PDEs.
+\item For continuous-time stochastic games, where the state dynamics involves controlled drift and diffusion coefficients, we establish the linear differentiability of value functions and characterize the dynamic potential function via two approaches: one probabilistic approach where the potential function is represented via sensitivity processes of the state and control processes with respect to policies, and another where the potential function is expressed via a system of linear partial differential equations (PDEs). {The probabilistic approach applies to games with twice differentiable policies and model coefficients (see Remark \ref{rmk:pde_C2_policy}), while the PDE approach accommodates more general forms of policies and coefficients, such as H\"{o}lder continuous state coefficients and policies (see Remark \ref{rmk:pde_irregular_policy}). }

-We show that these two characterisations are consistent for a class of linear-quadratic games, which can be characterised more simply through a system of ordinary differential equations. \end{itemize}
+\item We show that the probabilistic and PDE characterizations are consistent for linear-quadratic (LQ) games, and reduce to a system of ordinary differential equations (Theorem \ref{thm:lq_characterisation}). { In particular, we prove that under a rank condition on control coefficients, a linear-quadratic game is a Markov potential game if and only if all players have identical cost functions (Proposition \ref{prop:lq_nondegenreate}).

+To the best of our knowledge, this is the first necessary and sufficient condition for multi-dimensional LQ Markov potential games.
+It implies that a strong coupling between the players' actions requires the homogeneity of cost functions for a potential game.
+It also suggests that the strength of interactions among players through dynamics and policies is crucial in determining whether a dynamic game is a potential game.
+These are intriguing insights about the structure of dynamic potential games (Remark \ref{rmk:lq_rank_condition}). } \end{itemize}